pulpgrinder/NullZip/README.md

 This is useful when you want to bundle a bunch of files but don't want to take the performance hit for compression (or just don't care about compression).

+Note that old browsers (in particular, Internet Explorer) are not supported.

 Examples:

 * The files are already compressed (e.g., most image files).